pioneers/mentor-matching/README.md

 9. Update constants in `mentor_matching/csv_parsing.py` to reflect your data
 10. Update `mentor_matching/team.py` and `mentor_matching/mentor.py` with the ordering of your questions and any new data you've collected.
 11. Test parsing a single team and mentor by editing `mentor_matching/mentor_test.py` and `mentor_matching/team_test.py`.
 You can run these tests with `pytest mentor_matching/mentor_test.py`.
-12. Ensure your data contains no commas - these mess up CSVs and the parsing
 12. Save your data in `data/`
+12. Ensure your data is properly escaping any commas - Google Sheets wraps cells with commas in quotation marks.
+If commas are not properly escaped, you may need to replace them.
 13. Run the program to ensure that parsing all lines work: `python main.py --mentor-data data/mentors.csv --team-data data/teams.csv`
 14. Review `output/matching.csv` to ensure the program produced an actual matching